flowerfulpowerful/hkiaflowergen/README.md

 ## Version 1.5.2
 ### Updates:
-- **Mobile Compatibility:** *Make larger grids more accessible for smaller devices (maximum grid size: 20x20).
+- **Mobile Compatibility:** *Make larger grids more accessible for smaller devices (maximum grid size: 20x20).*
-- - We added the ability to scroll larger grids so the entire grid can be accessed on mobile devices (450px width or below).*
+- - *We added the ability to scroll larger grids so the entire grid can be accessed on mobile devices (450px width or below).*
+  - *There are still some issues with mobile devices & smaller grids (See V.1.5.2 "Work in progress/Incomplete features" for more)*

 **Thank you to [susanafotu](https://github.com/susanafotu) for helping with the mobile grid-sizing issue!
 You rock!!! <3**

 ### New Feature Notes:
 - **Event Flowers:** *[Last version](https://github.com/flowerfulpowerful/hkiaflowergen/blob/main/README.md#version-151) we tried to see how it would work if we implemented the 5% event flower spawning chance in a normal grid flower % display.
 We've taken in the feedback and are working on creating a toggle feature for events.
-See V.1.5.2 "[Work in progress/Incomplete features](https://github.com/flowerfulpowerful/hkiaflowergen?tab=readme-ov-file#work-in-progressincomplete-features)" for more information about this.*
+See V.1.5.2 "Work in progress/Incomplete features" for more information about this.*

 #### Additional Information (per susanafotu's [PR](https://github.com/flowerfulpowerful/hkiaflowergen/pull/2))
 - moves phone layout CSS to be nested under declaration of grid class name (improves separation of concerns and IMO makes the stylings easier to update)